Awelson/Blog/docs/Maths/Type Theory/part7.md

 (corresponding to some sort of double negation elimination rule) which is impossible to construct without LEM (and remember we can't assume LEM).

+> This is not to say that the type `∑x:ℕ, x>0` (and other similar types) is not a valid representation of the proposition "there exists an `x:ℕ` such that `x>0`", but rather `∑x:ℕ, x>0` represents a "constructive" version of that proposition, i.e, we cannot construct a term of this type via non-constructive methods (proof by contradiction)
+>
+> It is possible to create a "classical" version of `∑x:ℕ, x>0` and this is what we will be touching upon.

 ### The solution

 > Definition.
 Given `A:Type`, define